If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 But what are they, exactly?
 And how many are there?

-This blog post will answer these questions and more.
+This small guide will answer these questions and more.

 You will read what SERP features are, with an exhaustive list of all the different ones that exist.

-So if you’re curious about SERP features and want to learn more about them, read on!
+So if you’re curious and want to learn more about them, read on!

 - What Are SERP Features?